Embedding/Chinese-Word-Vectors/README.md

 baidu_baike 百度百科|4.3G|Chinese Baike data from https://baike.baidu.com/
 wikipedia_zh 中文维基百科|1.2G|Chinese wikipedia data from https://dumps.wikimedia.org/
 People's Daily News 人民日报|3.9G|News data from People's Daily(1946-2017) http://data.people.com.cn/
-zhihu_QA 知乎问答|3.6G|Chinese QA data from https://www.zhihu.com/ including 32137 questions and 3239114 answers
+Sogou news 搜狗新闻|3.7G|News data provided by Sogou labs http://www.sogou.com/labs/ zhihu_QA 知乎问答|3.6G|Chinese QA data from https://www.zhihu.com/ including 32137 questions and 3239114 answers
-literature 文学作品|0.9G|8599 modern Chinese literature works Sogou news 搜狗新闻|3.7G|News data provided by Sougou labs http://www.sogou.com/labs/ mixed-large|17.6G|We create the large corpus by adding the above corpus together mixed-small|4.3G|Sampled from the mixed-large dataset
+literature 文学作品|0.9G|8599 modern Chinese literature works mixed-large|17.6G|We build the large corpus by merging the above corpora mixed-small|4.3G|Sampled from the mixed-large dataset

 All the text data are preprocessed by removing html and xml tags.
 Only the plain text are kept and HanLP(v_1.5.3) are used for word segmentation.